 According to TechCrunch, the social network giant Facebook app for iOS has won a link called “Protect” which takes the user to the Onavo Protect page in the App Store.

 Onavo promises to warn users about malicious websites, as well as keeping their information secure, such as bank account and credit card number.
-But maybe it’s better to use another VPN service.
+But maybe it’s better to use paid VPN service, so grab VPN deals offered and get special discounts.

 Mark Zuckerberg decided to increase his investment in Instagram Stories after seeing – through Onavo – that the Snapchat was no longer growing as much as it once was, according to the Wall Street Journal.
 The social network giant Facebook also bet on live broadcasts after the VPN detects the growth of platforms such as Meerkat and Periscope.